 - If hand delivered, the date received at the Temple

 - If by phone (credit cards only), the date of the call

 - Any gifts of appreciated securities must be received into the Temple’s account on or before December 15.
-Contact Joni Sharkey, Registered Client Associate at Wells Fargo Advisors at (260) 423-4862 for further information.
+Contact Robin Tribbett, Senior Vice President – Investments at Wells Fargo Advisors, at (260) 423-4861 for further information.
 Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC Member SIPC, a registered broker-dealer and non-bank affiliate of Wells Fargo & Company.